immutable/contracts/audits/random/202403-threat-model-random.md

 * The block number is for the current block or for a future block.
 In this case, the block hash can't be determined yet.
 * The block number is for a block between one and 256 blocks ago.
 The block hash is requested using the block hash opcode and stored in a map of block number to block hash for later use.

-The `getRandomSeed` function returns seed values from the map of block number to block hash.
+The `fulfilRandomSeedRequest` function returns seed values from the map of block number to block hash.
 The function reverts if the `generateNextSeedOnChain` function wasn't called in time given the block number, or if the block number is for the current block is is in the future.

-The `isRandomSeedReady` function returns the generation status, with the possible status values matching the happy and two revert cases of the `getRandomSeed` function.
+The `isRandomSeedReady` function returns the generation status, with the possible status values matching the happy and two revert cases of the `fulfilRandomSeedRequest` function.

 ### Off-chain Sources
-The Random Seed Provider delegates calls to the `requestRandomSeed`, `getRandomSeed`, and `isRandomSeedReady` functions to an off-chain random source via the `IOffchainRandomSource.sol` interface.
+The Random Seed Provider delegates calls to the `requestRandomSeed`, `fulfilRandomSeedRequest`, and `isRandomSeedReady` functions to an off-chain random source via the `IOffchainRandomSource.sol` interface.

 ### Random Seed Provider Approach to Upgrade
 The Random Seed Provider contract uses a Universal Upgradeable Proxy Standard (UUPS) upgrade paradigm.
 An admin with upgrade priviledges calls the `upgradeToAndCall` function, which in turn calls the `_authorizeUpgrade` function, which does the authorisation check. `upgradeToAndCall` allows a function in the new application logic contract to be specified and called.
 This function must be specified as the `upgrade` function.